OliviaClark3/GALoP-IntroArcGISDevelopment/Exercise2.md

 We will now add a map to our website

-1. Remove the My Website text from the viewDiv in the body of the HTML
+1. Remove the My Website div from the body of your HTML

 2. Follow the instructions at (https://developers.arcgis.com/javascript/latest/tutorials/display-a-map/) to display a map on your website.
 When asked for your API Key, copy and paste in the one you just generated